cs544-wisc/f23/docs/vs-code-jupyter/README.md

 CMD ["python3", "-m", "jupyterlab", "--no-browser", "--ip=0.0.0.0", "--port=8080", "--NotebookApp.token=''", "--allow-root"]
 ```

-Then build the Dockerfile using the command `docker build . -t jupyter_server` and then startup the server using the command `docker run -it -p 8080:8080 jupyter_server`.
+Then build the Dockerfile using the command `docker build . -t jupyter_server` and then startup the server using the command `docker run -it -d -p 8080:8080 jupyter_server`.

 ## Connecting the notebook to the server